HR Glossary > Job Description

 What are the benefits of providing JD to candidates?

-Providing a detailed job description to the candidates that apply for the particular position will help them to understand the role better.
+Providing a detailed job description to the candidates who apply for the particular position will help them to understand the role better.
 Candidates will have an idea about their future roles and whether they will be able to perform them or not.

 Request Free Trial